Questions that didn’t fit into any other category so we had to create one for them.

 The programme also looked at the beginnings of the film tour, with footage of the In The City showing, Bill and Jimmy in discussion with Jane Casey about projecting it onto the side of the Tate in Liverpool and Gimpo’s reactions to them giving him ownership of the film (“I’ve never been a film director before”).
 One interesting point is that the film showed Bill and Jimmy being interviewed for Radio 1, and Jimmy rummaging in a bag for the DAT of “The Magnificent”.
 Bill is clearly heard to say “Make sure it isn’t the DAT with 3 tracks on it”.
 The nature of these mystery tracks is (as yet) unknown.

-List members thought the programme was not really pro-the burning, and perhaps a tad sceptical and biased against it, but was most interesting and informative, nevertheless.
-Some list members may still have copies lying around.
+Fans thought the programme was not really pro-the burning, and perhaps a tad sceptical and biased against it, but was most interesting and informative, nevertheless.

 Is there any connection with Coldcut/Yazz?
 I saw a KLF record in the video for “The Only Way Is Up”!